jlrodriguezf/jlrodriguezf.github.io/_posts/2016-4-12-WhatsPwn-Project.md

 ---------

 ### NEXT STEPS
-The next steps would be:
+The next steps would be;

 * Survive reboot on non-rooted devices.
 * Some sort of background connection checking.
 * Add more features like;